You should have a bachelor’s honours degree or international equivalent, typically a high 2:2 or above.

 Months of entry

-Learn how to build mechatronic components, and develop the skills and expertise needed to work in engineering industries worldwide.
+Learn how to build mechatronic components and systems, developing the skills and expertise needed to work in engineering industries worldwide.

 A mix of theory, practice and research advances your understanding across electrical, electronic and mechanical engineering.
-You’ll explore ways to use mechatronics to improve the performance of modern equipment and devices.
+You’ll explore ways to use mechatronics to improve the performance and energy efficiency of modern equipment and devices.
 These will include techniques using artificial intelligence, modern control and computer engineering.
-You’ll also learn about the principal subsystems within mechatronic systems, and develop mathematical models and designs.
+You’ll also learn about the principal subsystems and develop mathematical models and designs.

 Group projects are a chance for you to apply mechatronics design principles to complex engineering problems.
-Working on challenges that you could find in industry helps you develop skills in project management, teamwork and communication.
-In your final semester, you’ll work on an individual project that could be on a range of topics including autonomous systems, robotics or tomography.
+Working on realistic challenges help you develop skills in project management, teamwork and communication.
+You'll also explore a range of topics including autonomous systems, robotics or tomography through an individual project.

 You’ll learn from academics based in our Departments of Electronic & Electrical Engineering, and Mechanical Engineering.
 Their research expertise and international collaborations feed into your teaching and learning experience.

-You'll graduate with the knowledge and training in both electrical and mechanical engineering that are in high demand in aerospace, automotive and manufacturing industries.
+You'll graduate with the cross-disciplinary knowledge and training that are in high demand in aerospace, automotive and manufacturing industries.
 Jobs our graduates have secured include:

 - Project manager, Guandong Best Control Technology